damonhook/aos-statshammer-rs/README.md

 # AOS Statshammer (Rust)

+> [!NOTE]
+> This is a work in progress as it is being reworked for v4 of AoS.
+> To view a more complete Rust REST API based on v3, see [here](https://github.com/damonhook/aos-statshammer-rs/tree/0cc6ffa5d0651dd7494f1da0bc79a8355b501014)

 This is a re-imagining of the AOS Statshammer project written in Rust.
-This is still a work in progress

 > [!NOTE]
 > If you are looking for the AOS Statshammer web app, head to: